 Browse for the Outlook PST data file, select it and click Next.

-Set Options according to your preference and click Next.
+Set Options according to your preference to manage duplicate items in the file and click Next.

-Choose the Import items to the same folder in option and select the Microsoft 365 mailbox, Click Finish.
+Choose the Import items to the same folder in the option and select the Microsoft 365 mailbox; Click Finish.

 A. Network Upload Method to Import PST to Microsoft 365